 The Government’s Help to Buy Shared Ownership scheme has been highly publicised as an affordable route to home ownership for many people requiring assistance to buy a home.

-We have recently attended a number of Help to Buy Shows and were frequently asked the same questions about the scheme; and we also heard a lot of myths and misconceptions that we were happy to bust!
+We have attended a number of Help to Buy Shows and were frequently asked the same questions about the scheme; and we also heard a lot of myths and misconceptions that we were happy to bust!
 To separate the myths from the facts, we have produced this myth-buster guide.

 It is really hard to get a Shared Ownership mortgage